mvs-develop/dev.bitshares.works/docs/intro/environments.rst

 What's your interests?
 ========================

-What would you like to know more about BitShares Blockchain?
-BitShares Core is the BitShares blockchain implementation and command-line interface.
-If you are interested to know about BitShares blockchain background, history, and features, please visit `how.bitshares.works <http://how.bitshares.works/en/latest/#>`_ and `bitshares.org <https://bitshares.org/>`_ to read more information.
+What would you like to know more about DNA Blockchain?
+DNA Core is the DNA blockchain implementation and command-line interface.
+If you are interested to know about DNA blockchain background, history, and features, please visit `how.bitshares.works <http://how.bitshares.works/en/latest/#>`_ and `bitshares.org <https://bitshares.org/>`_ to read more information.

-If yo do not have a BitShares account yet, you can use BitShares UI wallet (`wallet.bitshares.org <https://wallet.bitshares.org>`_ ) or download a `Light Client Wallet <https://bitshares.org/download>`_  to create your BitShares account.
-Here is the latest `BitShares-UI – Release <https://github.com/bitshares/bitshares-ui/releases>`_ information.
+If yo do not have a DNA account yet, you can use DNA UI wallet (`wallet.bitshares.org <https://wallet.bitshares.org>`_ ) or download a `Light Client Wallet <https://bitshares.org/download>`_  to create your DNA account.
+Here is the latest `DNA-UI – Release <https://github.com/bitshares/bitshares-ui/releases>`_ information.

-If your interests are trying and learning BitShares features, you might want to use BitShares TestNet to experience them.
-If you are a developer who is interested to contribute to the BitShares Core team, you could download a developer branch and learn more about BitShares-Core current Project might be a good start.
-Select an appropriate branch when you install BitShares-Core.
+If your interests are trying and learning DNA features, you might want to use DNA TestNet to experience them.
+If you are a developer who is interested to contribute to the DNA Core team, you could download a developer branch and learn more about DNA-Core current Project might be a good start.
+Select an appropriate branch when you install DNA-Core.

-After you know which branch to download, your next step is the installation of BitShares-Core.
-Check the :ref:`BitShares Installation Guide <installation-guide>` and select your Operation System to follow the installation steps.
+After you know which branch to download, your next step is the installation of DNA-Core.
+Check the :ref:`DNA Installation Guide <installation-guide>` and select your Operation System to follow the installation steps.

 .. image:: ../../_static/imgs/your-interests.png
-        :alt: BitShares
+        :alt: DNA
         :width: 750px
         :align: center

 BitSharea has great communities to support others and have discussions.
-Check out the :ref:`BitShares communities <bitshares-communities>` and join to meet other BTS holders!
+Check out the :ref:`DNA communities <bitshares-communities>` and join to meet other BTS holders!

 For security issues and bug bounty program, please visit `Hack the DEX <https://hackthedex.io/>`_ .